broadwayinc/skapi-documentation/api-reference/data-types/README.md

     gender?:string // The user's gender.
-Can be "female" or "male"; or other values if neither of these are applicable. birthdate?:string; // The user's birthdate in the format "YYYY-MM-DD". misc?: string; // Additional custom string value.
+Can be "female" or "male"; or other values if neither of these are applicable. birthdate?:string; // The user's birthdate in the format "YYYY-MM-DD". misc?: string; // Additional custom string value. picture?: string; // URL of the profile picture. profile?: string; // URL of the profile page. website?: string; // URL of the website. nickname?: string; // Nickname of the user.
 }
 ```